Signatures of Dipolar Dark Matter on Indirect Detection: Introduction

-In addition, the DM self-interaction has been considered following the same approach in Refs.~\cite{10.1111/j.1365-2966.2012.21182.x,PhysRevLett.84.3760}.
-Some people have studied whether DM could be charged~\cite{Gould:1989gw} or if it might have a millicharge~\cite{Davidson:2000hf,Dubovsky:2003yn}.
-Likewise, it has been considered among these phenomenological possibilities, that DM has an electric or/and magnetic dipole moment~\cite{Heo:2009vt,Heo:2009xt,Masso:2009mu,Profumo:2006im,PhysRevD.70.083501,Barger:2010}.
+Weakly interactive massive particles (WIMPs) are perhaps the most studied and well understood DM candidates emerging from BSM~\cite{Arcadi:2017kky,Bertone:2004pz,Jungman:1996}, unfortunately they have not been detected yet.
+Specific and effective models have been considered to explore the DM particle properties.
+Along this line, the restrictions for strongly interacting DM were considered in Ref.~\cite{PhysRevD.41.3594}.
+In addition, DM self-interaction has been considered following the same approach in Refs.~\cite{1992ApJ...398...43C,PhysRevLett.84.3760}.
+This DM could be charged (millicharged)~\cite{Gould:1989gw,Davidson:2000hf,Dubovsky:2003yn} has also been considered among these phenomenological possibilities, or that it could have an electric or/and magnetic dipole moment~\cite{Heo:2009vt,Heo:2009xt,Masso:2009mu,Profumo:2006im,PhysRevD.70.083501,Barger:2010}, which we shall consider here.